 The vocoder is, shall we say, one of the most disruptive inventions to hit the music production industry.
 It has strongly influenced contemporary music.
 You can easily recognize it by its distinctive robotic, “talk-box” sound.

 A vocoder is an audio processor that alternates the human voice.
 Producers most commonly implement it as a real-time A-D-A converter/processor; inputting a human voice, disassembling its qualities, and turning them into a stream of modifiable digits.
 You can also use some vocoders as an insert effect, like a “resonant” EQ.
 In this implementation, the vocoder imposes the characteristic peaks and noise components in speech sounds called “formants” onto the input via filtering.

 Granular synthesis is a technique that rapidly sequences small bits of sound (called grains) over time.
-It is great for creating soundscapes and other ethereal music.
+It is excellent for creating soundscapes and other ethereal music.
 Typically, each grain is between 20 and 100 milliseconds, but they can be longer/shorter.
 Shorter grains are often perceived as clicks.
 This can be a desired sonic effect for experimental sounds.”Intergrain time” is the silence between grains.
 You can also customize it.
 Also, each grain has its own parameters for control such as envelope shape, length, pitch, and amplitude.
 Grains can be performed mono-phonically or poly-phonically, with or without delay, with a programmed or a random sequence.
 Imagine the intricate, astonishing sounds you can uncover with this tool.

 PRACTICAL USE & AUDIO EXAMPLES

 Ring modulator – popular today as an insert effect in samplers and DAWs, used by producers on countless sources from guitar to synths.

 Perhaps the best example of this application would be on a short synth sequence.
 Consequently, I automated the frequency & LFO speed parameters for some extra movement.

 Pad Clean with Ring Modulation

 Resonator (ResoChord) – You can apply it to a variety of sound sources to add tasteful harmonics (mentioned earlier) and/or build a chord out if one note.

 So, in this example, I processed a vocal recording with a resonator.